The Voetstoots Clause

 The estate agent and the voetstoots clause

 The estate agent is a facilitator and not a party to the contract.
 Therefore, you can only prosecute an estate agent in terms of the Consumer Protection Act.
 This applies if the agents ‘supply’ of service was in contravention of the CPA.

 An important document is the “Seller’s Property Disclosure” which should form part of the offer to purchase.
 Sellers are required to disclose problems in the house to the best of their belief and knowledge.
-However, what the seller “believes” and what is actually true often diverges.
+However, what the seller “believes” and what is actually true often diverges a lot!

 Protection against the voetstoots clause

-With a home inspection report by Inspector Homes, you get an accurate, comprehensive discription of the true condition of the home you intend to purchase.
+With a home inspection report by THE HOME DETECTIVE, you get an accurate, comprehensive description of the true condition of the home you intend to purchase.
 You, the buyer, the seller, the estate agent and conveyancers can thus be party to a fair deal.